 '''

-daphne -b 127.0.0.1 -p 8001 mysite.asgi:channel_layer
+daphne -b 127.0.0.1 -p 8001 mysite.asgi:application

 '''

 This will start a new Daphne server, listening on port 8001 on the localhost network interface.
-Additionally, workers are required to process requests.
-This can be done with:
+Additionally, worker instance can be started for support with a higher websocket connection volume or low latency async tasks.
+See the example of the Supervisor/Nginx/Daphne setup in the Channels documentation here.